Eric Luedtke

 Eric Luedtke (born November 13, 1981) is an American politician and educator from Maryland.
-A member of the Democratic Party, he has served as chief legislative officer for Governor Wes Moore since 2023.
+A member of the Democratic Party, he served as chief legislative officer for Governor Wes Moore from 2023 to 2024.
 He previously served in the Maryland House of Delegates, representing District 14 in Montgomery County and serving as a member of the Ways and Means Committee and as Chair of the Revenues Subcommittee, from 2011 to 2023.
 He also served as the House Majority Leader from 2019 and 2023.

 Personal life

-Luedtke was born in Washington, D.C. and grew up in Montgomery County, Maryland, attending Thomas S. Wootton High School in Rockville, Maryland and later the University of Maryland, College Park.
-He worked as a middle school social studies teacher for Montgomery County Public Schools from 2004-15.
-After becoming a teacher, he became involved with the Montgomery County Education Association, where he served on the Board of Directors.
-He also served on Montgomery County's East County Citizens Advisory Board, advocated on environmental issues with the local Sierra Club, and served as a member of the Board of Trustees of the Sandy Spring Museum.
+Luedtke was born in Washington, D.C., and grew up in Montgomery County, Maryland, attending Thomas S. Wootton High School in Rockville, Maryland and later the University of Maryland, College Park.
+He worked as a middle school social studies teacher for Montgomery County Public Schools from 2004 to 2015.
+After becoming a teacher, he became involved with the Montgomery County Education Association, where he served on the board of directors.
+He also served on Montgomery County's East County Citizens Advisory Board, advocated on environmental issues with the local Sierra Club, and served as a member of the board of trustees of the Sandy Spring Museum.
 Following his election, he continued to work as a classroom teacher for a number of years prior to returning to his alma mater, the University of Maryland, first as an adjunct instructor and then as a clinical professor.